arcaela/arcaela/README.md

 # About Me

-👋 My name is Ian, I live in Calgary, Canada 🇨🇦 and I work as a Principal Software Engineer at [Neo Financial](https://www.neofinancial.com) where we're building digital banking products for Canadians.
+👋 My name is Alejandro, I live in Guayana, Venezuela and I work as a member of Software Engineer at [SmartBunny](https://smartbunny.co/) where we're building software products for Everyone on the Earth ♥.

-I’m the maintainer of [Create React App](https://github.com/facebook/create-react-app) and I contribute to [Node.js](https://github.com/nodejs/node) as part of the [Tooling Working Group](https://github.com/nodejs/tooling).
+I’m the maintainer of [aurora.js](https://github.com/arcaela/aurora.js) and I contribute to multiple projects of [SmartBunny](https://smartbunny.co/)
 I also work on a number of other open source projects, mostly in the JavaScript and TypeScript ecosystems.

-If you are interested in supporting any of my open source work I encourage you to sponsor me on [GitHub](https://github.com/sponsors/iansu).
+If you are interested in supporting any of my open source work I encourage you to sponsor me on [GitHub](https://github.com/sponsors/arcaela).

-## Goals for 2020
+## Goals for 2021

-- Write some content for [my personal site](https://iansutherland.ca)
+- Write some web site for my self
-- Release Create React App 4.0
+- Release aurora.js 2.0
 - Contribute to more open source projects that I use.
 I want to contribute to all the main parts of my tech stack.
-- ~~Travel more and visit friends I've made through open source in San Francisco, Toronto, Seattle, Portland and London~~ 😞
+- ~~Travel more and visit friends I've made through open source in Medellin, San Antonio (CL),  Madrid (ES), and Mars (Planet) ~~ 😞

 ## Projects